-However, William Cook Cast Products Ltd. (Sheffield) and Goodwin Steel Castings Ltd. (Stoke-on-Trent, Staffs.) are able to supply some intermediate size castings for turbine casings, and some casings may also be fabricated from forged steel components.
+However, Sheffield Forgemasters International Ltd. (Sheffield) can supply large castings, and William Cook Cast Products Ltd. (Sheffield) and Goodwin Steel Castings Ltd. (Stoke-on-Trent, Staffs.) are able to supply some intermediate size castings for turbine casings.
+In addition, some casings may also be fabricated from forged steel components.